CyberFlameGO/svnpython/Doc/library/xml.dom.rst

 ^^^^^^^^^^^^^^^^

-A :class:`Document` represents an entire XML document, including its constituent elements, attributes, processing instructions, comments etc.  Remember that it inherits properties from :class:`Node`.
+A :class:`Document` represents an entire XML document, including its constituent elements, attributes, processing instructions, comments etc.  Remeber that it inherits properties from :class:`Node`.